haubna/PhysicsMod/OCEAN.md

 **Requires Physics Mod v188 or above.**

-Put these calls directly in the shaderpack's normal `gbuffers_water` and `shadow` stages.
+Put these calls directly in the shaderpack's `gbuffers_water` and/or `shadow` stages.
 Do not add a separate versioned ocean file or include a Physics Mod file.
 Physics Mod detects the `PHYSICS_OCEAN_V3` references and supplies all functions needed: two functions for the vertex stage and one